netdata/netdata/packaging/installer/UPDATE.md

 ## `.deb` or `.rpm` packages

 If you installed Netdata with `.deb` or `.rpm` packages, use your distribution's package manager update Netdata.
+Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) will persist during this process.

+Your package manager will grab a new package from our hosted repository, update Netdata, and restart it.

 ```bash
 apt-get install netdata     # Ubuntu/Debian